On minimizing the training set fill distance in machine learning regression: Kernel ridge regression with the Gaussian kernel (KRR)

 In words, the separation distance is half the minimal distance between two points in $\cL_{\cX}$.
 Given a training set $\cL \subset \cD$ we define $s_{\cL_{\cX}}$ to be its separation distance. \end{definition}

 With the concept of separation distance in mind, we observe that the value of the smallest eigenvalue of the Gaussian kernel matrix can be bounded from below as~\citep{Wendland2004}

 where $d\in \mathbb{N}$ is the training data dimension, which is fixed, $\gamma \in \mathbb{R}^+$ is the Gaussian kernel hyperparameter, representing the width of the Gaussian, and $s_{\cL_{\cX}} \in \mathbb{R}^+$ is the training set separation distance.
 It is important to notice that the lower bound of the smallest eigenvalue decreases exponentially as the separation distance of the selected set decreases.
 Consequently, given two training sets of the same size, a small difference in their separation distance may lead to a large difference between the smallest eigenvalue of their corresponding kernel matrices, thus also in condition number and model stability.
+Note that Theorem 12.3 from \cite{Wendland2004} provides a general lower bound for the minimum eigenvalue for all kernels that are, slightly simplified, a positive definite function that possesses a positive Fourier transform, where the bound depends on the separation distance and properties of the Fourier transform.
+This result holds, besides for the Gaussian kernel, for example also for kernels from the Matérn class under some conditions on the kernel parameters~\citep{Rasmussen.Williams:2006}.
+Given Formula (\ref{bound sep dist}), in order to increase the model stability of the kernel regression approach with Gaussian kernel, we aim to select a training set that solves the following NP optimization problem